rawmind0/docker-alpine/README.md

 A base image to run anything.
 It's based in rawmind/alpine-base, adding monit as process management.

+- It compiles and install monit under /opt/monit.
+- Monit will be used as process management to execute microservices tasks.
+- From this image, you could build language specific images or microservices images directly.
+- Entrypoint is stablished to execute monit and read configuration from 2 directories, /opt/monit/etc/cond.d and /opt/tools/monit/cond.d if exists (this folder doesn’t exists in this container, it would be provided by configurator).

 * Latest version ([Dockerfile](https://github.com/rawmind0/alpine-monit/blob/master/Dockerfile)).
 * Image versions ([Tags](https://hub.docker.com/r/rawmind/alpine-monit/tags/)).